-thus Clinics and spokespeople uniformly communicate the of data on egg donation and hormones as evidence that no risk exists. example, a 2012 study that the risk of breast cancer (precisely th demographic targeted by egg recruiters) increased by 59% after 16 yearssuffering misdiagnosis for that reasona self-proclaimed interdisciplinary group of fertility experts that represents IVF clinics, claimthat is reassuring, since IVF overall is “not associated with an increased risk for development of breast cancer.”
-As a result of this informational quagmire clients and donors, as well as potential regulators falsely assume that the hormonal drugs used in procedure have been assessed by the FDA for their safety in egg extraction.
+Several commentators point out that the lack of long-term health data means that IVF remains experimental, and thus devoid of the possibility for informed consent.
+Clinics and spokespeople uniformly communicate the absence of data on egg donation and hormones as evidence that no risk exists.
+For example, a 2012 study found that the risk of breast cancer for those who take hormonal drugs for IVF at a young age (precisely the demographic targeted by egg recruiters), actually increased by 59% after 16 years.
+After 16 years, the young donors will still be far "too young" for cancer (at under 40), and thus in a group suffering misdiagnosis for that very reason.
+Still, in a Reuters report, the American Society for Reproductive Medicine (or ASRM, a self-proclaimed interdisciplinary group of fertility experts that represents IVF clinics), claimed that the data is reassuring, since IVF overall is “not associated with an increased risk for development of breast cancer.”
+As a result of this informational quagmire and misrepresentation of data, prospective clients and donors, as well as potential regulators, falsely assume that the hormonal drugs used in IVF procedures have been assessed by the FDA for their safety in egg extraction.

 Bringing together the rhetorical, historical, economic and medical strands of the IVF story, demonstrate how forms of injury remain invisible.